Open-Attestation/adr/universal_actions.md

 The proposed solution is to use universal/deep links to address the namespace portion.
 This allow us to :

-1. Provide an application (think universal router) at openattestation.com to handle the action if the user scans the code using a standard QR code scanner on mobile and redirect to a specific client, represented in `redirect`. --or-- Link to a page to get user to download the standard wallet app, with option to redirect to the web client if they click on that.
+1. Provide an application (think universal router) at action.openattestation.com to handle the action if the user scans the code using a standard QR code scanner on mobile and redirect to a specific client, represented in `redirect`. --or-- Link to a page to get user to download the standard wallet app, with option to redirect to the web client if they click on that.
-2. Allow any web client (tradetrust.io or opencerts.io) to scan and process the message at the path `/action?document=<encoded-json>`
+2. Allow any web client (tradetrust.io or opencerts.io) to scan and process the message at the provided url for redirection.
+The message will be available through the `q` query parameter `<redirected url>?q=<encoded-json>`.
+The hostname of the provided URL must have been whitelisted by action.openattestation.com.
 3. Provide [deep linking](https://docs.expo.io/versions/latest/workflow/linking/) opportunities for iOS/Android app to open the correct application on the phone to process the action.

 ## Transfer Action